98ChimpCo/fetch-bites-multi-agent/readme.md

 ### First-Time Users
 1. User sends a message or post to the agent.
-2. Agent replies with an introduction message and asks for a recipe link.
-3. User sends a post or video containing a recipe.
-4. The agent expands the post, extracts the recipe, and asks for the user's email.
-5. The user sends their email address.
-6. The agent generates the recipe as a PDF and "sends" it (mock or real).
+2. Agent identifies the shared post visually using Claude.
+3. The post is expanded, and its caption is extracted.
+4. Claude parses the recipe and generates a PDF.
+5. Agent replies to the same DM thread with the generated PDF automatically.

 ### Returning Users
-1. The agent remembers the user and skips the intro message.
+1. The agent can handle multiple incoming posts from the same user.
-2. It extracts the recipe and reuses the email address to deliver the result.
+2. It extracts, parses, and replies to each with a recipe PDF in the same thread.
-3. The agent can handle multiple posts and repeat the process with a feedback loop.

 ---